 From the napkin sketch to the production deploy — end-to-end.

-Websites, internal tools, CLIs, and APIs — from the first scoping call to a deploy that survives real traffic.
+Softwares, Websites, CLIs, and APIs — built end-to-end, from the first scoping call to a deploy that survives real traffic.

 Linux automation & infrastructure